 There you will find explanations on how to register, how to download the data and how as well as in which format to upload your results.
 Furthermore, the evaluation scores obtained by each team will be listed there.

 The evaluation comprises three evaluation measures, each of them highlighting different aspects of the segmentation quality.
 From the computed evaluation scores, the global ranking of each team is established as described on ISLES 2015 for the SISS task.
-See there under Evaluation for more details.
+See Evaluation for more details.